 Potentially Significant Impact.
 While the SP is envisioned to be developed to enhance existing land use plans, the Project has the potential to cause a significant environmental impact due to conflicts with various land use plans, policies, and regulations adopted to avoid or mitigate environmental effects.
 Imperial County has implemented various HCPs to safeguard its natural resources.
 Notably, the SCH Project is part of the 10-year Plan aimed at implementing projects around the Salton Sea.
 Its objective is to create an environment with suitable habitat for maintaining aquatic and avian wildlife while minimizing fine particle dust emissions.
 Moreover, Imperial County is a participant in the DRECP, a comprehensive strategy that provides guidance on renewable energy development while ensuring the protection of desert ecosystems and sensitive species.
 The DRECP identifies conservation areas, including those within Imperial County, to protect vital habitats and wildlife corridors.
 Furthermore, the IID plays a pivotal role in water resource management in Imperial County.
-Given that water management can have substantial implications for habitat conservation, IID's policies and plans pertaining to water usage and conservation contribute to habitat conservation efforts in the region.
+Given that water management can have substantial implications for habitat conservation efforts in the region.
 Therefore, any proposed project in Imperial County must ensure that it aligns with and does not conflict with the provisions of the SCH Project, the DRECP, the IID's policies, or any other adopted HCPs.
 This potential significant impact will be addressed in the EIR.